Divya-Dayashankar-Jaiswal/Alexa-Skill---Interesting-Facts/README.md

 * "Alexa give me a fact"
 * "Alexa useful fact"

-#### This skill is live on Alexa Skill store, url for the same: https://www.amazon.com/dp/B08NVCQGFR
+#### This skill is live on Alexa Skill store, URL for the same: https://www.amazon.com/dp/B08NVCQGFR
 ##### Skill is build in python